north cascades & Mount Baker-Snoqualmie national forest

 North Fork Sauk River Trail - IMG_13062-PS-3.jpeg

 For old-growth completists, there is another nearby trail up Forest Road 4096 in the South Fork Sauk River valley by the town of Bedal.
-Virtually unknown, the Bedal Creek Trail follows the Bedal Creek high from the hillside.
-The trail isn’t too populated by giant trees but there is the occasional large example.
+Virtually unknown, the Bedal Creek Trail follows Bedal Creek high along the hillside.
+The trail isn’t too populated by giant trees, but there is the occasional large example.

 IMG_0637.jpeg